Fantasy football: Jefferson, Lamb, Adams top Week 15 wide receiver rankings

 MIAMI, Dec.
 15 (UPI) -- Justin Jefferson, CeeDee Lamb, Davante Adams, Cooper Kupp and Chris Godwin top my Week 15 fantasy football wide receiver rankings for 2021.

-Stefon Diggs, Tyreek Hill, Diontae Johnson, Deebo Samuel and Ja'Marr Chase round out my Top 10 options for Week 15.
+Stefon Diggs, Diontae Johnson, Deebo Samuel, Ja'Marr Chase and Amari Cooper round out my Top 10 options for Week 15.

 Brandon Aiyuk, DeVonta Smith, Donovan Peoples-Jones and James Washington are among my other favorite wide receivers to start this week.